lo0109/peerReviewWebsite/README.md

     ```

 5. **Set up the database**:
     Laravel uses SQLite3 by default in this project.
-Create an empty SQLite file in the `database/` directory:
+There is already a SQLite file and create.sql in the `database/` directory.
+Run the create.sql file to create the tables and sample data:
     ```bash
-    touch database/database.sqlite
+    sqlite3 database/database.sqlite
-    ```

-    Then update the `.env` file to use the SQLite database by setting the following configuration:
-    ```env
-    DB_CONNECTION=sqlite
-    DB_DATABASE=/absolute/path/to/database/database.sqlite
+    .read database/create.sql
     ```

 6. **Run the database migrations**: